Nancy Morawetz ’81, Interim Faculty Director

 Andrew Williams ’02, director of NYU Law’s Lawyering Program and a former Root Scholar, is the Root-Tilden-Kern Program’s first faculty adviser.
 After law school, Williams was awarded a Skadden Fellowship to work at the Bronx Defenders’ Civil Action Project, where he continued as a staff attorney prior to joining the Law School.
 Williams provided civil legal advice, service, and representation to Bronx residents accused of crimes, as well as to their families, in order to mitigate the collateral consequences of being criminally charged.
 Williams joined the Law School as an acting assistant professor of Lawyering in 2006.
 He was the associate director of the Lawyering Program during the 2009-2010 academic year before becoming the director of the Lawyering Program in 2010.
 Williams received his AB in social studies and anthropology in 1997 from Harvard College summa cum laude.

 Deirdre von Dornum, Executive Director

-Deirdre earned a B.A. in Classics from the University of California at Los Angeles, a M.A. from Princeton University, where she was a doctoral candidate in Classics, and a J.D. from Columbia Law School, where she was a Review and Essay Editor for the Columbia Law Review.
+Von Dornum earned a BA in Classics from the University of California at Los Angeles, a MA from Princeton University, where she was a doctoral candidate in Classics, and a JD from Columbia Law School, where she was a review and essay editor for the Columbia Law Review.
 After graduating, she clerked for Judge Anita B. Brody of the United States District Court for the Eastern District of Pennsylvania, Judge Stephen Reinhardt of the United States Court of Appeals for the Ninth Circuit, and Justice Ruth Bader Ginsburg of the United States Supreme Court.